Let’s begin with a pop quiz today!

 Here they’re prompted to fill out various details, like name, contact information, company name, and so on.

-Step-4: Describe Your Product
+Step-4: Describe your product

 Under “About” you’ll notice an “Overview” button.
 When you click it you’ll find a “Product description” section.

-This is where you’ll be pouring in the details about your product.
-Start by knowing your target audience and focus on how your product solves real problems for them.
+Start by knowing your target audience and focusing on how your product solves real problems for them.

 While writing this section remember to use